 - The driver is driving under the influence of drugs or alcohol.

-- The maintenance crew does not keep the bus properly maintained, and a malfunction causes the wreck.
+- The maintenance crew did not keep the bus properly maintained, and a malfunction caused the wreck.
 For example, a bald tire could pop or separate, or the wipers may not keep the rain off the windshield well enough for the driver to see.

 - The driver may drive erratically by swerving lanes or speeding.